LuMiSxh/BetterSockets/README.md

 the corresponding apprentices.
 Same goes for the client, but it is different for the HubServer, you can put a `identifier=Function` inside it.
 It is used to determine whether the client gains access to the server.
+To start listening on a server-class, you need to call the `listen()` function of that class.
+For the client to send data, you need to call the `send()` function, just put the data you want to send inside the apprentices.